 For the latest updates from Nepal please follow our blog

 The trustees of the charity do not claim expenses and all the money we raise is used to provide opportunities for needy communities in Nepal.
-We do not employ any staff.
+We don’t have an office or have Administration expenses.